Molly Ringwald Comes To ‘Riverdale,’ As Cole Sprouse Talks About Becoming Jughead Jones

 Warning: This article contains spoilers for Riverdale.

-Throughout the freshman season of Riverdale, the CW series loosely based upon the classic Archie comic strip, a few key items have been noticeably glossed over in telling the town’s recent history.
+Throughout the freshman season of Riverdale, The CW series loosely based upon the classic Archie comic strip, a few key items have been noticeably glossed over in telling the town’s recent history.
 This is necessary to keep the story of Jason Blossom’s (Trevor Stines) mysterious death as suspenseful as possible.
-Still, the secrets on Riverdale keep mounting and, just when it seemed viewers weren’t going to get any answers before the end of the season, Molly Ringwald comes strolling into town.
+Still, the secrets on Riverdale keep mounting, and just when it seemed viewers weren’t going to get any answers before the end of the season, Molly Ringwald comes strolling into town.

 Series Stars Reflect on Molly Ringwald’s Appearance on Riverdale